 Wrapping Up

-That was an overview of what is required for the calibration of measuring equipment used for medical devices based on ISO 13485 7.6 and the FDA.
-Inspection and calibration play a significant role in the safety of medical devices, so it is important that organizations have well-established calibration procedures.
+That was an overview of what is required for the control of monitoring and measuring equipment used for medical devices based on ISO 13485 section 7.6.
+Inspection and calibration play a significant role in the safety of medical devices, so organizations must have well-established calibration procedures.

-If you have any questions or comments about calibration for medical devices, please leave a comment below.
+If you have any questions or comments about the calibration of equipment used in the production of medical devices, please leave a comment below.
 Also, if you found this article helpful, check out our ISO 13485 page for other ISO 13485 guides and sign up for our newsletter below.